shashankpritam/shashankpritam.github.io/content/teaching-philosophy.md

 ### Providing guidance and resources

 As an educator, I know my limitations and recognize that I may not always be able to address every question or concern.
 In such instances, I prioritize guiding students toward relevant and valuable resources through peer-reviewed articles, expert opinions, or supplementary materials.
 This approach supports their learning journey and empowers them to become self-directed learners.

-One example of how I put these principles into practice is by regularly checking in with my students about their mental health and well-being.
-I make it a point to create a safe space for them to express their concerns, and I actively work with them to find appropriate accommodations or solutions to mitigate potential stressors.

-In addition, to create genuine curiosity and engagement, I incorporate real-world case studies, group discussions, and interactive activities that encourage students to delve deeper into the subject matter.
-These methods make learning more enjoyable and help students develop critical thinking and problem-solving skills.

-Lastly, I acknowledge my limitations as an educator and proactively guide students toward additional resources.
-By providing them with a curated list of relevant articles, websites, and experts in the field, I ensure they have the tools necessary to excel in their studies and become independent learners.

-In conclusion, my teaching philosophy promotes a balanced power dynamic, prioritizes mental health, and fosters an inclusive and engaging learning environment.
-By incorporating these principles into my teaching practices, I hope to create a positive and supportive educational experience that empowers students to reach their full academic and personal potential.